ecrucru/anticrux/README.md

 ### Change log

 - November 11th 2016 - Creation of the project
-- December 25th 2016 - Version 0.1
+- December 25th 2016 - Version 0.1.0
 	- Initial set of features
-- January 21st 2017 - Version 0.2
+- January 29th 2017 - Version 0.2.0
 	- Library: AntiCrux.prototype.getMoves renamed as AntiCrux.prototype.getMovesHtml
-	- Library: New mandatory parameter for AntiCrux.prototype.highlightMoves
+	- Library: new mandatory parameter for AntiCrux.prototype.highlightMoves
 	- UI: highlighted target cells when requesting a detailed hint
 	- Library: no more 'v' in AntiCrux.options.ai.version
 	- Library: AntiCrux.prototype._has can compare to string